Optimism (OP) Price Reaches $1.67 on Major Exchanges

-Optimism (OP) traded down 7.3% against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on May 19th.
-Optimism has a market capitalization of $561.36 million and approximately $140.17 million worth of Optimism was traded on exchanges in the last 24 hours.
-One Optimism token can currently be purchased for $1.67 or 0.00006224 BTC on popular exchanges.
-In the last week, Optimism has traded 5.1% higher against the U.S. dollar.
+Optimism (OP) traded 0.7% lower against the U.S. dollar during the 1 day period ending at 12:00 PM ET on May 20th.
+One Optimism token can currently be purchased for approximately $1.67 or 0.00006212 BTC on popular cryptocurrency exchanges.
+In the last week, Optimism has traded 2.2% higher against the U.S. dollar.
+Optimism has a total market cap of $561.20 million and approximately $65.97 million worth of Optimism was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.